 MESSENGER Education Modules (MEMs) include inquiry-based, hands-on lessons for grades preK-12 that are aligned to the National Science Education Standards and Project 2061 Benchmarks for Science Literacy.
-They focus on Solar System science, Solar System exploration through history, and the process of designing, constructing, and sending a spacecraft to another planet.
+They focus on Solar System science; the process of designing, constructing, and sending a spacecraft to another planet; and investigations using Mercury data collected by MESSENGER.
 Each module contains one or more education units addressing these central themes.
-There are also two overarching MEMs that carry elements of all three themes at the same time.
 Click on a theme or a unit name to access the lessons.
 Note that the lessons can be downloaded in PDF format, so you may want to get Adobe Reader to view the documents.

 - The Voyage Continues